-After lunch, hop into the Tram at Piccadilly Gardens and head to Salford Quays, where you will see a completely different kind of architecture.
-In the Quays, you can either visit another great museum (Imperial War Museum) or visit Old Trafford and do the tour of Manchester United’s Stadium.
+After lunch, hop into the tram at Piccadilly Gardens and head to Salford Quays, where you will see a completely different kind of architecture.
+In the Quays, you can either visit another great museum - the Imperial War Museum - or visit Old Trafford and do the tour of Manchester United’s stadium.
 If you have time, you could do a tour of the northern headquarters of the BBC studios.

-If you still have time (or energy), why don’t go clubbing to one of the Deansgate clubs?
-Or if you fancy a more unique plan, go and play mini golf at Junkyard Golf Club (mini golf + beers, what could go wrong?)
+If you still have time (or energy), why not go clubbing to one of the Deansgate clubs?
+Or if you fancy a more unique plan, go and play mini-golf at Junkyard Golf Club (mini-golf + beers, what could go wrong?)

 There are a lot of things to do in Manchester.
 I have tried to select a feasible itinerary that can be done in one long day.
 I hope that you have enjoyed my selection!